janwilmake/export-safari/README.md

 - run `pm2 start job.js --name "safari-history-tracker"`
 - run `pm2 save` to ensure it reruns at restart
 - run `pm2 logs safari-history-tracker` to view if it worked

+# Ideas for making this useful

+- Try scraping every page stored and augment the with its markdown and raw text.
+- Analyse each url+text into a summary of a sentence
+- Create an endpoint that shows domains visited most, average page duration, total duration, duration percentage, etc.
+- Create an endpoint to get context between two times (?from=...&until=...) that allows us to gather the context for cros-processing this with another context (e.g. audio or video)
+- Analyse URL structure of domains visited (uncover patterns) using LLMs

+# Wishlist

+- Run workerd locally (https://github.com/cloudflare/workerd) so this doesn't need to be hosted on cloudflare (Full privacy)